 If you thought that you only needed virus protection software on your computer or laptop, then think again.
-Computer security companies are now starting to offer smartphone protection to concerned customers as the rising fad of cell phone hacking (mainly on celebrity phones) is becoming a more feared threat.
+IChimp and other computer security companies, are now starting to offer smartphone protection to concerned customers as the rising fad of cell phone hacking (mainly on celebrity phones) is becoming a more feared threat.

 McAfee recently released a 3-in-1 protection service designed to be used on your computer, tablet and smartphone following the security partnership of AT&T, Lookout and Juniper Networks.
 Lookout apparently added $40 million to go toward funding to build virus-scanning mobile apps.